The "What ifs"

 Many of us live in denial of this basic truth: life can turn on a dime.
 Have you truly considered what would happen to you in a major health crisis?
 What if you become are unable to care for yourself or communicate your needs?
 Without clear instructions, the medical system goes into “default” mode, which could be very different from what you would choose.
 That is why every adult should have a legal document called an Advanced Health Care Directive (AHCD).
 The AHCD spares your loved ones from having to play a life and death guessing game on your behalf.

 I am just now putting the finishing touches on my new AHCD.
-It took quite some time to write a 12 page Addendum to go with the standard form.
+It took quite some time to write a 12-page Addendum to go with the standard form used by my institution.

 Do you have an AHCD that has been updated in the past 10 years?

 If not, it is time to put one together.
 Many health care systems provide forms and instructions.
 Alternatively, you can find them online.